fplusf/code-field-monorepo/README.md

+## Motivation
+This project is a space for developers looking to level up their skills and create meaningful projects that benefit both themselves and maybe even some users.
+You can bring your favorite project to life within this Monorepo, using any JS framework you love (all supported by NX).
+Simplest examples you can build your favorite apps' clone and try to deploy it to Vercel, feel free to build if you have any uniqe ideas.

+You'll get to experience a real-world process and workflow, working with a big codebase, gaining valuable insights and making a good project showcase for your portfolio 🚀.
+Members of the repo can / recommended to review each others code to help and share knowledge as well as keep the code base clean.

+## Current apps list
-### Full Stack Note Taking App
+- 📓 Full Stack Note Taking App
 This project aims to provide a simplified version of popular note-taking applications like Notion and Craft.
-It demonstrates a real-world scenario of a large monorepo, showcasing the integration of various frontend and backend technologies.
-- For now it's more about stitching different tools toghether - not a perfect UX.
-- This project has the potential to be developed into a simpler and more useful alternative to Notion and Craft, providing users with full control without a paywall.

-## Goals
+## Some Todos
-### Codebase
+- Implement Angular Frontend app for Rogo-Notes app, the Backend is alredy built with Nestjs.
 - Implement MD based Document that could be saved on user machine or a linked remote space like (Google Drive, Dropbox etc.)
 - Having media (Audio, Vidoe, Photo) attachments to each Document
-- Implement Angular Frontend app.

 ## Getting Started
 run `npm install` to install all the dependencies.

 > Tech stack: NX, Nesjs, Typeorm, Postgres, Angular, React, Docker, Docker-compose and more.